mmistakes/minimal-mistakes/_drafts/fs2.md

     .metered(1.second)
 ```

 The `metered` method allows waiting a given time between two consecutive pulls.
-We decided to wait 1 second.
+We decided to wait one second.

 Then, we declare a `consumer` stream, which pulls an actor from the queue and prints it to the console with the thread name: